Augustpan/Defense_Evo_Model/README.md

 # Defense_Evo_Model

-Script and code for Pan and Pan 2019
+This repository contain script and code for manuscript "Herbivore pressure and community composition interact to predict intraspecific variation in plant defense".

+Any questions email yfpan16@fudan.edu.cn